 These tarts, with their hint of lime and rich texture, take Brazil nuts to a new level.
-Brazil nuts are full of selenium and protein, as well as Omega-3s, which help to keep your skin elastic and hydrated and to reduce swelling and redness.
+Brazil nuts are full of detoxifying selenium and protein, as well as hearty-healthy omega-3s, which help to keep your skin elastic and hydrated and help to reduce swelling and redness.
 I like to make several small tarts from this recipe, but you can make large tarts if you prefer.

 1 can (12 oz.) fat-free evaporated milk

-2 Tbs. tapioca flour diluted in 4 Tbs. water
+2 Tbs. tapioca flour diluted in 4 Tbsp. water

 2 beaten large eggs